BBaysinger/bb-portfolio/frontend/src/components/common/sprite-rendering/README.md

 - Svelte
 - custom browser UI shells

-That is a better long-term shape than baking the whole concept into a React-only public API.
+That is a better long-term shape than baking the entire concept into a React-only public API.

 ## Current Couplings To Remove Before Publishing